Looking For Human Cancer Tissue Samples (Specimens of Tumour or Neoplasm)

 For more information requesting samples from Biosample Hub, see the Companies page

-Strengths Of The Biosample Hub Platform Regarding Human Cancer Tissue Samples
+Strengths Of The Biosample Hub Platform.

-The Biosample Hub platform includes a high proportion of biobanks with strong collections of tumour specimens.
+The Biosample Hub platform includes a high proportion of biobanks with strong collections of tumour samples.
 For example, in December 2020, 70% of biobank members reported strong collections of human tumours.
 The membership includes multiple cancer centre biobanks.
 The membership also includes national networks of tumour banks specialised in breast cancer and glioblastoma.